13 min read

 This model can be grouped into 2 sub-genres,

-If your startup gets a large number of visitors on your digital channels, then you can use an ad-based revenue model.
+If your startup gets many visitors on your digital channels, then you can use an ad-based revenue model.
 Businesses pay to advertise their products and services on high-traffic sites.
 Provided you have a reasonable amount of traffic, you might be able to monetize through advertising space.
 It is commonly paired with a service-based and affiliate revenue model.

 The 2 most common forms of this model are,